archersama/archersama.github.io/_pages/about.md

 # About Me

-I am an LLM Algorithm Engineer at Huawei Noah's Ark Lab, where I joined the Recommendation and Search Laboratory in 2022 after completing my M.S. degree at Peking University.
+I am an LLM Algorithm Engineer at Z.AI.
+Fisrst, I joined the Huawei Noah Ark Lab Recommendation and Search Laboratory in 2022 after completing my M.S. degree at Peking University.
+In 2025,I join Z.A I for Code LLM.
 My primary focus is on enhancing large language models' capabilities in code competitions and Retrieval-Augmented Generation (RAG).
 I have also made significant contributions to LLM4Rec (Large Language Models for Recommendation) projects.
+Now I focus on how to using LLM to solve real world code problem.

 My research interests span LLM for Recommendation, LLM for Code, RAG, and Recommender Systems.
-Currently, I'm dedicated to leveraging the power of Large Language Models to solve complex coding challenges and advance RAG technologies.
+Currently, I'm dedicated to leveraging the power of Large Language Models to solve complex coding competition and real world code problem.

 # 🔥 News
+- *2025.08*：&nbsp;🎉🎉 One paper accepted by EMNLP 2025.
+- *2025.09*：&nbsp;🎉🎉 Two papers accepted by NeurIPS 2025.
 - *2025.05*: &nbsp;🎉🎉 Four papers accepted by ACL 2025.
 - *2025.04*: &nbsp;🎉🎉 One paper accepted by WWW 2025.
 - *2025.01*: &nbsp;🎉🎉 One paper accepted by Coling 2025.